The Wrath of Grapes

 Tatooing the Temple

-by Pastor Larry for Worldliness
+by Pastor Larry DeBruyn for Worldliness

 "What’s wrong with tattoos?" the adolescents asked their seventh grade Christian school teacher.
 On the part of Christian youth the question indicates both a fascination with tattoos and maybe, a temptation to get one.
 So what’s wrong, if anything, with tattoos?